jonericcook/anchor/README.md

 }
 ```

-The token received from the /auth endpoint must be placed as the Bearer Token for all the endpoints below.
+**Note:** The token received from `/auth` must be placed as the Bearer Token for all the endpoints below.

 `POST` `http://localhost:4000/transactions`